kschult4/Halloween-2025/PRD.md

 6.2 Presets & Playlists (Animations)

-- Animations are WLED presets (parameterized built-in effects and palettes) optionally organized into playlists.
+- Animations are prototyped in WLED presets (parameterized built-in effects and palettes) optionally organized into playlists.
-- Presets are the source of truth for LED content; no custom LED firmware.
+- WLED cannot directly drive the final LED load; presets act as design references that are recreated in the custom firmware/assistant-driven renderer at the required LED count.

 Categories and naming:
 - Ambient presets (~3): names/prefix `ambient_01`, `ambient_02`, ...
 - Active presets (~12): names/prefix `active_01`, `active_02`, ...

 Mapping to Pi videos:
 - The Pi maps incoming preset identifier to a video by matching the preset name or a configured mapping table to the `media` ID (e.g., `active_07`).
+The corresponding LED animation is rebuilt outside WLED based on the shared preset name and palette (e.g., “Ghostrider” with “Faded Reef”).
 - Presets loop in WLED until state changes.

 6.3 Motion Detection & State